The most beautiful places around Maastricht's city wall

 • Helpoort gate

-The only city gate still standing in Maastricht and also the oldest city gate in the Netherlands.
+The only city gate still present in Maastricht and also the oldest city gate in the Netherlands.
 More info on Helpoort

 Helpoort gate